cj-casey/EC311-Project/README.md

 ### Hard Mode (Aymeric)
 A switch on the Nexys board makes collision with any wall reset to the begining of the maze.

+### How to Run
+Add all files in either Final_with_multiple_modes of the Final folder as design sources.
+Add the Nexys4DDR_Master_lines.xdc as a constraints file.
+Run synthesis, implemementation, and generate bitstream.
+Connect Nexys 4 to VGA.